29th-30th November - POTS & PIX

 Go on!
 Treat the kids to a visit to Santa's Grotto in the boatman's cabin of Birdswood!
 Bookings essential - details here.

-HORSE DRAWN TRIPS - these are now operational on selected dates (see the full schedule).
+HORSE DRAWN TRIPS - these have now finished for 2014 but we plan to run more next year!
+(For details keep an eye on the full schedule).
 Trips will be single trips departing Cromford Wharf at 11:00 and 14:00 and High Peak Junction at 12:15 and 15:15.
-Full price list here
+Full price list here.

 See the boat section of the website here

 The Friends of the Cromford Canal is a charitable organisation whose aim is to see the restoration of the historic Cromford Canal for the benefit of the general public.
 We advocate and promote its restoration to navigation, connected to the national inland waterway system, and the conservation, use, maintenance, and development of the canal, buildings, towing path, structures, craft and environment now or previously associated with the canal to its fullest use for appropriate commercial and recreational purposes and to preserve this valuable historical heritage.

 On this site we would like to invite you to explore the Cromford Canal and its history.
 We will also offer you some insight into the work we are doing to preserve and restore the canal.